life-itself/web3/notes/are-crypto-tokens-securities.md

 * Gave rise to a modern framework of laws that cover financial products from debt instruments, bonds, equities, and derivatives.
 The legal foundation on which all of market capitalism is built.
 * **Because of their centrality to markets, securities have strict registration, ownership and transfer regulation.**

-## The Debate Surrounding Crypto Investments
+## The debate surrounding crypto investments

 * There is currently debate about how crypto investments fall under the existing securities regulatory framework.
 This is being debated inside the government regulatory agencies, on the floor of the Senate, and in the courts.
 * The outcome of the final ruling will potentially impact trillions of notional value in “scofflaw” investments of potentially unregistered securities.